RadarSFD: Single-Frame Diffusion with Pretrained Priors for Radar Point Clouds

-In summary, this paper makes three contributions: \begin{itemize} \item A single-frame, no-SAR radar perception pipeline that generates dense, LiDAR-like point clouds from one mmWave capture, suitable for SWaP-constrained robotic platforms. \item A conditional latent diffusion model that transfers monocular-depth priors into radar-to-LiDAR translation and achieves superior accuracy over multi-frame baselines. \item A dual-space objective function and ablation study to make design choices in pretraining, conditioning, and input representation, which provides a practical reproducible recipe for radar-to-LiDAR point clouds. \end{itemize}
+In summary, this paper makes three contributions: \begin{itemize} \item A no-SAR radar perception pipeline that generates dense, LiDAR-like point clouds from single-frame radar, suitable for SWaP-constrained platforms. \item A conditional latent diffusion model that transfers monocular-depth priors into radar-to-LiDAR translation and achieves state-of-the-art accuracy. \item A dual-space objective function and ablation study to make design choices in pretraining, conditioning, and input representation, which provides a practical reproducible recipe for radar-to-LiDAR point clouds. \end{itemize}